stanislaw/SoftwareDesignHeuristics/README.md

 ## General

+- **Fast Feedback.** Getting feedback fast is essential for an engineer.
+The two great ways of getting feedback fast are test-driven development and debugging techniques.
+When you come to a new project, first of all learn how to run existing and write new tests and also learn how can you debug things the fastest way (can be a real debugger, or just "console.log()").

 - **Start Simple.** Start with something simple, then extend it further.
 Most often a complex problem is a composition of simpler problems.
 If you are facing a problem and you are afraid of the complexity it exerts, try to make a smallest possible step towards the solution and see what you can do from there.
 Simple can also mean quick and dirty but that's ok as that's only a start.
 Once you have something simple working you have a ground to move on further.
 Most likely this means you have an **archetype** of a future thing, real and complex system.

 See also Kent Beck's [Test-Driven Development book](https://en.wikipedia.org/wiki/Test-Driven_Development_by_Example) where this approach of doing simple things is explained at great depth.